Pat-Laub/approxbayescomp/README.md

-# approxbayescomp, a package for Approximate Bayesian Computation (ABC) for actuaries
+# The Python package 'approxbayescomp' for Approximate Bayesian Computation

 To install simply run `pip install approxbayescomp`.

 This package is the result of our paper "[Approximate Bayesian Computation to fit and compare insurance loss models](https://arxiv.org/abs/2007.03833)".
-It implements an efficient ABC algorithm -- the sequential Monte Carlo (SMC) algorithm -- and is targeted towards insurance problems, though it is easily adapted to other situations.
+It implements an efficient ABC algorithm -- the sequential Monte Carlo (SMC) algorithm -- and is targeted towards insurance problems (specifically, fitting loss distributions), though it is easily adapted to other situations.

-For example, imagine we have an i.i.d. sample of random sums of lognormal variables where the number of summands is Poisson simulated.
+For example, imagine we have an i.i.d. sample of random sums of lognormal variables where the number of summands is Poisson distributed.
 The fit this data we would run:

 ```python